axiros/docutools/docs/features/third.md

 `docutools` will install 3rd party plugins for mkdocs, ready for use right away.

-See [here](https://github.com/AXGKl/docutools/blob/main/pyproject.toml) for the packages we depend on.
+See :srcref:pyproject.toml, for the packages we depend on.

 !!! note "Size"
-    Those plugins increase the initial download time of documentation.
+    Those plugins increase the initial download time of documentation, if enabled in `mkdocs.yml`.
-    So this is more for users which stay on your documentation page, having the libs cached at subsequent visits.
+    Users which stay on your documentation page, having the libs cached at subsequent visits.

 ## Which